gsauthof/playbook/firefox/README.md

 For rewriting Google search result links, the [Search Link Fix][slf] addon isn't that bad.
 But it doesn't work with Firefox on Android.
 Instead, it explicitly supports the Yandex search machine.
-On comparison that this, the [Don't track me Google][dtmg] addon works fine with Firefox on Android and in addition also supports rewriting the HTTP referrer when following a search result link (can be disabled in the preferences).
+In comparison to this, the [Don't track me Google][dtmg] addon works fine with Firefox on Android and additionally supports rewriting the HTTP referrer when following a search result link (can be disabled in the preferences).

+## Theme

+Firefox comes with 3 default themes (Dark, Default and Light) where the Dark one looks decent enough.

 [1]: https://github.com/gsauthof/utility#firefox-addons